 Mexico has many things to celebrate about its culture, biodiversity and most especially its cuisine.
-2021 marks the 500th year of the founding of Mexico City and the 200th year anniversary of its independence from Spain.
-What better way to celebrate than taking a trip to one of Latin America’s most desired foodie destinations?
+2021 marked the 500th year of the founding of Mexico City and the 200th year anniversary of its independence from Spain.
+From its pre-Hispanic cuisine to its European and Middle Eastern influences that they’ve embraced as their own, Mexico is one of Latin America’s most desired foodie destinations.

-Mexico City is home to many of the top restaurants, but three restaurants outside the capital have held their own on the list year after year.
-All the restaurants are found in cities with international airports.
+Mexico City is home to many of the top restaurants, but several other cities have held their own on the list year after year.
+All the restaurants are found in cities with airports, some with international airports to make it easy to fly in for a weekend foodie getaway.
 Mexico City can be reached from many American and Canadian cities within a few hours.
-Take a few weekend trips to splurge on tasting menus, or make it a longer trip to explore more of Mexico.
+Take a few weekend trips to splurge on tasting menus, or make it a longer trip with Mexico City as a starting point and explore more of Mexico.

 Here are the flight times from Mexico City to: